Compound Interest Calculator

 Does compounding frequency matter much?

 Yes, but the difference is smaller than most people expect for practical investment rates.
 Going from annual to monthly compounding at 7% adds roughly 0.23% to your effective annual yield — meaningful over 30 years but not dramatic over 5.
 Daily compounding adds only a tiny fraction more than monthly.
 The stated interest rate and the length of time invested matter far more than the compounding frequency for typical savings rates.
-Where frequency matters most is at higher rates, such as credit card debt.
+Where frequency matters most is at higher rates — think credit card debt.

 What interest rate should I use?